Disconnected Agreement in Networks Prone to Link Failures: Fast Agreement

-Knowing a bound on stretch makes structuring a Consensus solution particularly straightforward, which we demonstrate next.
-We also show that stretch is a meaningful yardstick to compare the running time of Consensus algorithms to, since each algorithm may have to be executed in some networks for a number of rounds at least as large as stretch.
+We demonstrate the relevance of stretch to the running time of algorithms solving disconnected agreement.
+First, we show that a known upper bound on stretch allows to structure a disconnected agreement solution such that it operates in a number of rounds equal to the bound on stretch, so it is fast in our terminology.
+Second, we show that stretch is a meaningful yardstick to measure such running times, in that each algorithm solving disconnected algorithm may have to be executed for a number of rounds at least as large as the stretch.